Kitchen

 We earn a commission if you make a purchase at no additional cost to you.

-Earthworm Family-Safe Drain Cleaner is a natural, enzyme-based drain cleaner that’s great at fixing current issues and preventing future clogs from happening.
-It’s also a good all-around option because it’s safe with all piping materials, septic systems, drains, and garbage disposals.
-Despite its name, Earthworm is also one of the best-smelling drain cleaners you can have.
+Earthworm Family-Safe Drain Cleaner is a natural cleaner that clears current drains and prevents clogs.
+It’s safe for all piping materials, septic systems, drains, and garbage disposals.
+Earthworm, despite its name, is a great-smelling drain cleaner.

-While natural and manmade chemical drain cleaners are effective, they won’t be able to fix all your problems.
-If, for example, you have a massive and stubborn clog or an object that’s gotten lodged further along in your drain lines, chemicals may not be enough.
+While natural and chemical drain cleaners are effective, they won’t be able to fix all your problems.
+If, for example, you have a massive and stubborn clog or an object lodged further along in your drain lines, chemicals may not be enough.

 When necessary, you may have to turn to a drain snake to work out your problems like a pro.
 Here’s how you use a drain snake.